hikki78/Kochi-AI/README.md

 ## Note
-Project is still ongoing and text-to-speech and a face movement will be further implemented.
-If you want to contribute anything in the project then feel free to do so.
+If you want to run it locally just clone the repo and then change the openai-APIKEY and use as you want it to be.